-Zymactive from Natural Factors is a mixture of proteolytic enzymes (or proteases), which help your body digest protein.
+Proteolytic Enzymes help your body digest protein.
 These enzymes include the pancreatic proteases chymotrypsin and trypsin, bromelain (pineapple enzyme), papain (papaya enzyme), fungal proteases and Serratia peptidase (the “silk worm” enzyme).

 Proteolytic enzymes have a long history of use in cancer patients.
 Clinical studies in patients with cancers of the breast, lung, stomach, head and neck, ovaries, cervix and colon, along with patients with lymphomas and multiple myeloma, show that the enzymes improve patients’ general condition, boost their quality of life, and provide modest to significant improvements in life expectancy.
 These studies also indicate proteolytic enzymes can be used in conjunction with conventional therapy (surgery, chemotherapy and/or radiation).